zorael/kameloso/README.md

                 "crypto"
             ],

-Change them to look like this, and the rest of this guide should work.
+Change them to look like thisa and the rest of this guide should work.

             "libs-posix": [
                 ":libssl.so.1.0.0",